Everything You Need To Know About Canada's Study Permits

 In Canada, a student visa is called a study permit.
 Upon applying for a study permit, you will receive a student visa if your application is accepted.

-Requirements for obtaining a study permit vary depending on your application stream.
-You can apply in the Regular Stream.
-The following requirements are applicable to all applicants from the Philippines in Regular stream:
+To obtain a study permit, you'll need to meet specific requirements and submit a complete application through the Regular Stream.
+The following requirements are applicable to all applicants from the Philippines:

 Navigating through the Canada visa application process can be complex.
 However, it is important that you make sure you have the correct study permit for your international studies before moving to Canada from the Philippines.

-Your IDP counsellor can direct you to the relevant IRCC information and can help you find authorized immigration representatives if need be.
+Your IDP counselor can direct you to the relevant IRCC information and can help you find authorized immigration representatives if need be.
 With the support of IDP’s overseas education placement experts, you can confidently apply for your Canada study permit to pursue your dreams overseas.
-All you need to do is enquire with us for free.

-Who should apply for a Canada student visa?
+Who Should Apply for a Canada Study Permit

 If you match this student profile, then you will need a visa to study abroad in Canada.
 Follow our detailed checklist below for all the documents necessary to complete your visa application: